 Another approach to resolve this problem that the Committee discussed is to include a specific provision in the double tax agreement.
 The Committee discussed a proposal that the Commentary be amended to include an anti-contract splitting rule.
 There are two options for this rule - one is based on the OECD proposal, and the other on a formulation used in double tax agreements.

 The second issue relates to the use of the phrase "same or connected project" in Article 5, paragraph 3.
-This is covered in the next section.
+At the 13th meeting the Committee agreed to omit that phrase.

 Proposed change to United Nations Model Commentary